ryanrudolfoba/SteamOS-microSD/README.md

 7. Power off the Steam Deck and then proceed to Post Install Instructions.

 ## Post Install Instructions
-This will alow SteamOS updates and minimize writes to the sdcard.
+**If you skip this step, you won't be able to perform SteamOS updates, unable to switch between STABLE / BETA / PREVIEW branches, and the precautions I put to minimize writes to the sdcard will not be implemented.**

-If you skip this step, you won't be able to perform SteamOS updates, unable to switch between STABLE / BETA / PREVIEW branches, and the precautions I put to minimize writes to the sdcard will not be implemented.
+**The life of the sdcard might degrade quickly if you don't do this step!**

-The life of the sdcard might degrade quickly if you don't do this step!
+**The post install script will set the sudo password for the deck account.
+It will be set as "deck" (without the quotation marks)**

-The post install script will set the sudo password for the deck account.
-It will be set as "deck" (without the quotation marks)
+**The post install script will create a directory called .ryanrudolf.
+Don't delete this folder!**

 1. While powered off press VOLDOWN + POWER to go back to the boot menu.
 2. Select the microSD where SteamOS is installed and press A button (or enter on the keyboard).